alekal1/bowling-library/README.md

 The project uses Spring boot and can be build/deployed with Gradle.

+Project uses `jococo` plugin for displaying test coverage

 ## Warning

-There is no functionality to publish library into mavenCentral yet, thus _it could be used only as a local java-library_.
+Publishing to mavenCentral is not added yet, thus _it could be used only as a local java-library_.

-There is no strike/spare logic implemented in internal client.
+There is no strike/spare logic implemented in an internal client.

 ## Usage